phosxd/Ity/Docs/Main.md

 Ity is a simple language compared to the larger languages like Python, C++, & even JavaScript.
 This means a lot of advanced features you would normally see in those languages don't exist here, in this part of town we call that  **B L O A T**.

-The language is however still meant to be a real alternative, so all the essentials are here & are designed to be as readable & usable as possible.
+The language is however still meant to be a real alternative, so all the essentials are here & are designed to be both readable, usable, & practical.

 After reading, or even before, I highly suggest looking at some of the example scripts in the repository.
 Pick apart what you can from the examples & try making something on your own!
 As a little challenge, try one of these starter projects:
 - Print a readable & formatted current date using the `IO` & `Time` modules.
 The time module only provides an integer representing the current time, good luck!
 - Command line utility that sorts then returns every given argument in alphabetical order.

-Each instruction & expression is separated by a semi-colon `;` character.
+Each statement is separated by a semi-colon `;` character.
 Some instructions may require white space separation between sections (E.g. `var INT x=1`). `var` & `INT` require a space, otherwise they would be treated as a single string.

 # Comments